lingo-reviews/tenets/README.md

 Success!
 All binary tenets built.
 ```

-`cd` into any example folder and run `lingo review`.
-In a similar fashion, you can `lingo build docker --all` to build local copies of all the docker tenets.To add the binary drivers, we need to specify the driver when we add it:
+`cd into any example folder and run lingo review.
+In a similar fashion, you
+`can lingo build docker --all to build local copies of all the docker
+`tenets.To add the binary drivers, we need to specify the driver when we add
+`it:

 ```bash
 lingo add lingoreviews/simpleseed --driver binary
 ```

 Otherwise, the driver will default to "docker".
-By default, binary tenets are installed in ~/.lingo_home/tenets/[owner]/[name].
-This can be overridden with the LINGO_BIN environment variable.
+By default, binary tenets are
+installed in ~/.lingo_home/tenets/[owner]/[name].
+This can be overridden with
+the LINGO_BIN environment variable.

 ## Bash Auto-Complete

 Run `lingo --generate-bash-completion` to enable commands to auto-complete.
-Commands such as `add` and `info` will auto-complete with the names of built binary tenets.
+Commands such as `add` and `info` will auto-complete with the names of built
+binary tenets.

 ## Options